-Protected Lands and Protected Habitats

-Approximately 27% of the state of NH is protected.
+Protected Lands and Protected Habitats About 27% of the state of NH is protected.
 Most of this land is federally protected as part of the White Mountain National Forest, but about 75% of that land is predominantly in the northern part of the state.36 The State Department of Resources and Economic Development owns a variety of lands referred to as "reservations," which includes state forests, state parks, natural areas, historic sites, geologic sites, recreation trails, memorial areas, wayside areas, resource centers, state forest nurseries, heritage parks, information centers, agricultural areas, fishing piers, administrative facilities, demonstration forests, islands, and lands under lease to the department.37 Each land category has different management goals.
-For example, state parks are properties with developed or otherwise specific recreation uses and state forests are with undeveloped associated land and managed for a variety of natural resource values and may have some public restrictions.38 Approximately 5.7% of the state-owned forest lands are within the UVLS Region.
-(See Section 5.3 of this plan for additional details on state forests in the UVLS Region.)
+For example, state parks are properties with developed or otherwise specific recreation uses and state forests are associated undeveloped land and managed for a variety of natural resource values and may have some public restrictions.38 About 5.7% of the stateowned forest lands are within the UVLS Region.